 Because sometimes it pays to be bold, and we've had decades of being all about the grey kitchen ideas, and the white kitchens and the cream kitchens, it's so refreshing to see such brave shades being used in the kitchen.

-'Colour can make your head spin, it can keep you awake with its possibilities.
-Our philosophy is not to give you endless choices, but a small curated selection of colors that work together in harmony however you choose to mix them up.' says deVOL's Creative Director, Helen Parker.
+'Color can make your head spin, it can keep you awake with its possibilities.
+Our philosophy is not to give you endless choices, but a small curated selection of colors that work together in harmony however you choose to mix them up.' says deVOL (opens in new tab)'s Creative Director, Helen Parker.
 'It’s quite daunting picking colors, but with a little consideration and a little bit of impulse, you can really make an impact.'

 3. Choose rich cocooning hues for a classic look